-This situation offers the perfect illustration of how a higher ed institution can benefit from a document management solution that allows people in the organization to upload and store faculty- and staff-related documents.
-Whether it's performance reviews, direct deposit information, I-9's, FMLA records or other important staff records, storing them in a central, secure location is essential.
+This situation offers the perfect illustration of how a business can benefit from a document management solution that allows people in the organization to upload and store employee-related documents.
+Whether it's performance reviews, direct deposit information, I-9's, FMLA records or other important employee records, storing them in a central, secure location is essential.

-Without a document management system, it's easy for managers to become overwhelmed by keeping track of staff-related documents and paperwork.
+Without a document management system, it's easy for managers to become overwhelmed by keeping track of employee-related documents and paperwork.
 That's when documentation is lost or hard to find, which creates serious issues if audits occur.
-When a documentation process and system are in place, organizations save time, money, and stress.
+When a documentation process and system are in place, organizations save time, money and stress.